getgauge/docs.gauge.org/installing.rst

 Windows/MacOS
 +++++++++++++

-Based on your system requirement, you can `download the Gauge executable <https://bintray.com/gauge/Gauge/Nightly/>`__.
+Based on your system requirement, you can `download the Gauge archive <https://bintray.com/gauge/Gauge/Nightly/>`__.
 This is a ``zip`` file.
 Extract it to a folder and add this to your system path.

 Linux
 +++++